kinoraw/kinoraw_tools/README.md

 Automatically set start and end frames of current scene according to the content of the Sequence Editor.

 It also centers the view into the selection

-##### Skip One Second

-Skip through the Timeline by one-second increments.
-The number of frames to skip is based on render settings for current scene.
-The script enables two new key bindings:

-* shortcut keys **ctrl + shift + left arrow** to skip back one second,
-* shortcut keys **ctrl + shift + right arrow** to skip forward one second.

 ## Proxy Tools